kaorahi/lizgoban/README.md

   * rules: See the comments for "rules" in gtp_example.cfg of KataGo.
   * komi: 7.5, 6.5, 0, -0.5, etc. (for KataGo)
   * handicap: Number of handicap stones.
   * match: Set it true for match vs. AI.
+Set it 3 for pair Go (= AI plays 3 moves after your move).
   * board_type: One of "double_boards", "double_boards_raw", "double_boards_swap", "double_boards_raw_pv", "raw", "suggest", "variation", "winrate_only".
 See [View] menu for their appearances.
   * stone_style: One of "2D", "2.5D", "3D", or "Face".
 (You need to set "face_image_rule" for "Face".
 See the next section.)